-The Zeist Music Days provides two weeks of intensive study and the very best coaching.
+The Zeist Music Days festival provides two weeks of intensive study and top class coaching.

-The masterclasses are open to violin, viola or cello students and graduates from music academies all over the world.
+The masterclasses are open to violin, viola and cello players, both students and graduates from music academies all over the world.
 Applicants must register as members of an existing ensemble.
-This year there are also a limited number of places available for ensembles of strings and piano or one other additional instrument.

 Taking part in the Zeist Music Days means two weeks of:

-The Zeist Music Days has been under the inspiring leadership of Alexander Pavlovsky, first violinist of the Jerusalem Quartet, from 2008 until now.
-Over the years the festival has developed into an event that is attended by tutors and students from all over the world.
-It offers an excellent opportunity to benefit from the very best coaching in an inspiring, informal atmosphere.
+The Zeist Music Days have been under the inspiring leadership of Alexander Pavlovsky, first violinist of the Jerusalem Quartet, since 2009.
+Over the years, the festival has developed into a meeting place for talented international students, renowned string quartets, famous soloists and distinguished teachers.
+The festival offers an excellent opportunity to benefit from the very best coaching in an inspiring, informal atmosphere.

-Participants will stay at Kontakt der Kontinenten, a training and conference centre in the wooded surroundings of Soesterberg, not far from Utrecht.
+Participants will stay at Kontakt der Kontinenten, a training and conference centre in the beautiful woodland setting of Soesterberg, not far from the city of Utrecht.